karina6188/C_Sharp_Fundamentals/README.md

 ## About This Program
 This is a C# online course hosted by Bob Tabor with Microsoft Developer University.
 I use this course to review my fundamental knowledge on C# and advance my coding skills.
 I think it is a good idea to go back to the fundamental concepts and learn it again.
 As the second time, I can pick some topics that I want to watch and I can learn it more thoroughly to reinforce my knowledge.
 This course contains 25 episodes and it teaches you all the fundamentals of C# and how to use the tools to write codes.

+Link to my wiki for key notes from each episode: https://github.com/karina6188/C_Sharp_Fundamentals/wiki

 ## Table of Contents
 ### Courses:
 01 Course Introduction